Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 replicaset.apps/cray-rrs-86d4465c9d   1         1         1       19h
 ```

-**Note**: If the pod remains in `Init:0/2` state for longer than a few minutes, this may indicate a configuration issue.
+(`ncn-mw#`) If the pod remains in `Init:0/2` state for longer than a few minutes, this may indicate a configuration issue.
 Check the pod logs to investigate:

 ```bash